whitedark9/medical-notes/src/pages/bloc/paediatry/theory/neonatology/preterm-low-birth-weight.md

 ### 6. Prevention and Management of Hypoglycaemia

 - Prevention of hypoglycaemia is essential
-- Close monitoring of blood glucse levels with early initiation of feeding
+- Close monitoring of blood glucose levels with early initiation of feeding
 - Breastfed babies needs prefed blood glucose check for the first 48 hours